foxcpp/maddy/.github/ISSUE_TEMPLATE/feature-request.md

 # Your idea for a solution

 [//]: # (How your solution would work in general?)
+[//]: # (Note that some overly complicated solutions may be rejected because maddy is meant to be simple)

 - [ ] I'm willing to help with the implementation